- February 3, 2013

 Handling Discharge Lines

 If discharge lines are not included in routine truck maintenance, it could cause serious issues with air brake systems.
 It is important to follow these guidelines during the winter months, especially if drivers are on routes that force them to idle for long periods of time.
 First, it is important to ensure that the discharge line itself is free from any kinks or water traps and that it is always sloping downward from the compressor discharge port.
 Next, if it is necessary to cross the lines over the frame rail at any point, these crossovers should be located as close to the compressor as possible.
 Also, be sure that lengths and diameters of the lines are correct for the vehicle.
-This is proper discharge line truck maintenance.
+This is proper discharge line truck maintenance, usually at truck service shops.

 Draining Air Tanks